-I like to keep this in mind: histamines are good for us in so many ways, but not if there is too much of them.
-I don’t remember exactly how and what I discovered first about histamines, but after being given the anti-anxiety medication and read that anxiety can be a symptom of histamine intolerance, I ordered Ali Miller RD’s anti-anxiety bundle (I was already following her on Instagram and knew about her book, The Anti Anxiety Diet).
+I like to keep this in mind: histamines are good for us in so many ways, but not if there are too much of them.
+I don’t remember exactly how and what I discovered first about histamines.
+Still, after being given the anti-anxiety medication and reading that anxiety can be a symptom of histamine intolerance, I ordered Ali Miller RD’s anti-anxiety bundle (I was already following her on Instagram and knew about her book, The Anti Anxiety Diet).

-Even to this day, I think that was the best decision I made given the circumstances.
+Even to this day, given the circumstances, I think that was the best decision I made.
 Somehow, intuitively, I was guided to what I needed.
-The Relax and Regulate powder, with magnesium bis-glycinate and inositol helped me sleep and relax in the evenings which made things already so much better (I found out later that histamine issues get aggravated in the evenings and one of the symptoms is insomnia).
+The Relax and Regulate powder, with magnesium bis-glycinate and inositol, helped me sleep and relax in the evenings, which made things so much better (I found out later that histamine issues get aggravated in the evenings, and one of the symptoms is insomnia).

 Again, insomnia was so new to me, as in general, I had a good sleep.
-The Calm and Clear, the other supplement in the bundle is a complex of B vitamins and adaptogens (which later proved to be what I needed as my doctor gave me some more).
-I didn’t take much of Gaba Calm (the third supplement in the bundle) because it is made with a fermentation process and at that point, I started to eliminate everything that was fermented, including probiotics.
+The Calm and Clear, the other supplement in the bundle, is a complex of B vitamins and adaptogens (which later proved to be what I needed as my doctor gave me some more).
+I didn’t take much of Gaba Calm (the third supplement in the bundle) because it is made with a fermentation process.
+And at that point, I started to eliminate everything fermented, including probiotics.
 (The above links are not affiliated in any way.)

 Traveling and lowering stress

 I became so fearful of having reactions to food that I was barely eating anything.
 Thinking that would help my body figure things out and lower inflammation in the process, I decided to do one meal a day fast.